jpsecher/nimiq-miner/readme.md

 You will then have a running Nimiq miner that uses all the available resources for mining.

-To see the output from the miner, run one of
+To see the output from the miner, run one of:

     $ docker logs -t -f myminer
     $ docker-compose logs